edcote/scalamlbook/README.md

 https://www.amazon.com/Scala-Machine-Learning-Patrick-Nicolas/dp/1783558741

-I **stopped** working on the exercises in the book for reasons outlined in my product review:
+I **stopped** working on the exercises in the book for reasons outlined in my book review:

 The book served me as an adequate reference on the beginning of my journey to learn machine learning.
 At the time, I was using Spark.
 The code examples in that context of Spark are not useful.
 Later (once there was no time crunch), I decided that it might be helpful to work through the book's code snippet.